Usual interstitial pneumonia

 In recent times some authors have suggested certain signs within a UIP pattern more suggestive of it being due to connective tissue disorder interstitial lung disease over idiopathic pulmonary fibrosis 22

-- straight-edge sign: isolation of fibrosis to bases with a sharp demarcation in the craniocaudal plane without substantial extension along the lateral margins of the lungs on coronal images
+straight-edge sign: fibrosis isolated to the lung bases with a sharp demarcation best seen on coronal images in the craniocaudal plane between fibrotic lung inferiorly and spared lung superiorloy, without significant extension along the lateral margins of the lungs

-- anterior upper lobe sign: concentration of fibrosis along the anterior aspect of the upper lobes with relative sparing of the other aspects of the upper lobes but with concomitant lower lobe involvement
+anterior upper lobe sign: fibrosis concentrated along the anterior aspect of the upper lobes with concomitant lower lobe involvement but relative sparing of the other aspects of the upper lobes

-- exuberant honeycombing sign: exuberant honeycomb-like cyst formation within the lungs constituting greater than 70% of fibrotic portions of lung
+exuberant honeycombing sign: prominent honeycomb-like cyst formation occupying more than 70% of the areas of the lung affected by fibrosis

 Two leading societies have published criteria for the diagnosis of UIP based on HRCT findings:

 In patients with UIP, areas of ground-glass attenuation tend to increase in extent or progress to fibrosis despite treatment 8,13.
 In those with more active inflammation involving the pulmonary interstitium, there is a faster progression of honeycombing in long-term follow-up 10.
 The average rate of progression of honeycombing in patients with idiopathic usual interstitial pneumonia according to one study was 0.4% of lung volume per month 7.